Example: websocket_demo.py

 print(f"Pipeline result: {result}")

-# Keep server running briefly
+# Keep FastAPI app running briefly (in production, use uvicorn separately)

 await asyncio.sleep(5)

 print("Demo complete.
-Server will shut down.")
+Shutting down.")

 asyncio.run(main())

-Open a browser console or Node.js script:
+Open a browser console or a Node.js script and connect to your FastAPI app:

-// Connect to WebSocket server
+// Connect to the FastAPI WebSocket route

-const ws = new WebSocket('ws://127.0.0.1:8765');
+const ws = new WebSocket('ws://localhost:8000/ws/websocket_demo');

-// Subscribe to the demo pipeline
+// Subscribe to the demo pipeline (already done by connecting to /ws/websocket_demo)

 ws.onopen = () => {